by Joe Milositz, Robyn Proto, Carrie Evans

 Historical Background

-The Myron D. Webster haversack in the collection of the Connecticut Historical Society is an example of a typical Civil War soldier’s gear.
+The Myron D. Webster haversack in the collection of the Connecticut Museum of Culture and History is an example of a typical Civil War soldier’s gear.
 It includes personal belongings which include military-issued items and things he brought from home.

 D1: Potential Compelling Question